zouyaoji/vue-cesium/README.md

 ## TODOS

-- ~~Key attributes don't need to be instantiated with Cesium after ready, they can be written directly to data, which is convenient for development.
-On the other hand, the watch object is not so complicated, and the performance is good.~~
+- ~~Support common attributes to write directly to data~~
 - Doucment & Demo
-- Continue to develop components
+- Add more components
 - ...

 ## Contributing